PECOS-packages/PECOS/docs/development/foreign-plugins.md

 The same applies to decoders -- the `Decoder` trait is shared between both stacks.

-pecos-neo also has plugin systems for gate decompositions, noise channels, and orchestration (Bevy-style `Tool` plugins).
+pecos-neo supports gate decompositions and composable noise channels, with owned simulation state and seeded shot loops for orchestration.
 Foreign noise channels and classical control sources are possible future extensions but require exposing additional Rust-specific types over FFI.

 ## Crate Structure